Velocity Model Building and Editing with Guided Denoising Diffusion Implicit Models: Results

 \subsection{Numerical examples on Viking Graben dataset}

 We next demonstrate the applicability of the proposed diffusion-based framework on field data from the Viking Graben in the North Sea Basin.
-Specifically, we consider a 2D seismic line (Line 12) from the publicly available Mobil AVO Viking Graben dataset, which can be accessed through \href{https://wiki.seg.org/wiki/Mobil_AVO_viking_graben_line_12}{SEG Wiki: Mobil AVO Viking Graben Line 12}.
-The dataset comprises 1001 shot gathers, each containing 6~seconds of recording time and 120 receivers, with temporal and common-midpoint sampling of 4~ms and 12.5~m, respectively \citep{Madiba2003}.
+Specifically, we consider a 2D seismic line (Line 12) from the publicly available Mobil AVO Viking Graben dataset, which can be accessed through Mobil AVO Viking Graben 615 line 12 dataset (SEG Wiki).
+The dataset comprises 1001 shot gathers, each containing 6~seconds of recording time and 120 receivers, with temporal and common-midpoint sampling of 4~ms and 12.5~m, respectively \cite{Madiba2003}.
 This dataset presents several challenges for velocity-model building.
 In particular, the maximum source–receiver offset is relatively short (3237~m), and the water depth is shallow (approximately 350~m), resulting in seismic records that are strongly affected by water-bottom multiples and diffraction events.
 These factors limit illumination at depth and make the inversion problem particularly ill-posed.
-Two well logs are provided with the dataset (Well-log 4 and Well-log 5), which are referred to, respectively, as Well~1 and Well~2 in this work (Figures \ref{fig:field_intro}e and \ref{fig:field_intro}f).
-After slight preprocessing, the two well logs provide complementary constraints at different spatial resolutions.
+From the provided well-log measurements, we computed seismic-resolution ($V_p$) logs by applying Backus averaging and using linear interpolation to fill missing values.
+The resulting velocity profiles, referred to in this work as Well~1 and Well~2 (corresponding to Well-log 4 and Well-log 5 in the original dataset; Figures \ref{fig:field_intro}e and \ref{fig:field_intro}f), provide complementary constraints at different spatial locations.
 In the following, we use this dataset to assess the robustness of the proposed diffusion-guided approach under realistic acquisition conditions and strong data limitations.

 The initial velocity model $\mathbf{v}_0$ (Figure~\ref{fig:field_intro}a) is constructed by simple linear interpolation of the available well logs along the horizontal direction, providing a smooth background model that honors the well information but lacks lateral structural detail.
 The two black dashed lines mark the well positions.
 The initial model $\mathbf{v}_0$ is projected onto the latent space through DDIM inversion for $T=600$ time samples (for a runtime of 13 seconds), and a spatial mask is applied according to Eq.~\ref{eq:mask_editing}, yielding the masked latent representation $\mathbf{v}_T$ shown in Figure~\ref{fig:field_intro}b.
 Structural guidance is derived from the RTM image (Figure \ref{fig:field_intro}c), computed using the initial velocity model.
 Local slopes $\pmb{\gamma}$, estimated from the RTM image using plane-wave destruction, are used to construct the structural operator that propagates well information into the surrounding regions (Figure~\ref{fig:field_intro}d).
 Figures~\ref{fig:field_intro}e and~\ref{fig:field_intro}f show the two well logs used in this study, referred to as Well~1 and Well~2, positioned at $x = 11.7 \mathrm{km}$ and $x = 21.3 \mathrm{km}$, respectively.
 These well logs provide complementary velocity constraints at different spatial resolutions and are used to guide the diffusion-based velocity-model editing.